This post may contain affiliate links. Please read our disclosure policy.

 - 2 large eggs

 - 1 lb chicken tenders (or chicken breasts cut into strips)

 - ⅓ cup honey

 - Optional: ¼ teaspoon cayenne

-- Place the almond flour, sea salt, and black pepper in a bowl and stir them together.
-Place the eggs in another bowl with a splash of water and whisk.
-Place the tapioca flour into another bowl.1 ½ cups almond flour, ½ teaspoon sea salt, ¼ teaspoon black pepper, 2 eggs, ¼ cup tapioca flour
+- Preheat the oven to 425 degrees Fahrenheit.
+Line a rimmed baking sheet with parchment paper.
+Place the almond flour, sea salt, and black pepper in a bowl and stir them together.
+Place the eggs in another bowl with a small splash of water and whisk.
+Place the tapioca flour into another bowl.1 ½ cups almond flour, ½ teaspoon EACH: sea salt and black pepper, 2 large eggs, ¼ cup tapioca flour

 - *OPTIONAL STEP*: Let the chicken rest for 30-60 minutes in your fridge before you bake it.
 This step will help the crust to stick to the chicken.

-- Put the chicken back in the oven for 2-5 minutes for the glaze to caramelize slightly.
+- Put the chicken back in the oven for 2-3 minutes for the glaze to caramelize slightly.
 Keep an eye on it to make sure it doesn't burn.

 We have thoroughly tested this recipe for accuracy.
 However, individual results may vary.
 See our full recipe disclosure here.